What’s in a name?

 In Abruzzo, maccheroni alla chitarra is typically eaten with a mixed meat ragu which includes lamb and tomato sauce seasoned with peperoncino or a lamb ragu with sweet peppers or with tomato sauce and tiny veal meatballs called pallottine.
 It is also often served with a simple spicy tomato sauce or with pesto Abruzzese which is a spicy pesto made with peperoncino, sundried tomatoes, black olives, pecorino and anchovies.

-I am planning to post some of these recipes soon but until then you can find them on a number of online recipe sites.
+I am planning to post more alla chitarra recipes soon but until then you can take a look at my alla chitarra with saffron and pancetta, another delicious recipe from Abruzzo.
 In the meantime if you’d like to give making this pasta a try I’ve posted the recipe and you can buy the chitarra online from various sites, including Amazon!

-- Cook the pasta in a large pot of boiling salted water for a few minutes until al dente.
-Drain and toss with a traditional Abruzzese ragu (recipe to be posted soon) served with grated Pecorino cheese or a simple tomato sauce with peperoncino if required.
+Cook the pasta in a large pot of boiling salted water for a few minutes until al dente.
+Drain and toss with a traditional Abruzzese ragu served with grated Pecorino cheese or a simple tomato sauce with peperoncino if required.